Part 3 Road to Resilience Series - Strategy

 Next, I want to ensure you don’t miss a critical aspect of strategic planning: communicating successfully with leadership.
 Many of us can fail at this crucial phase.
 We can get so wrapped up in sharing and working on the tactical aspects of our work that we miss articulating results.
 So, many of us miss the strategic thinking aspect of performing our jobs.

 In his podcast, How to Be Awesome at Your Job, Pete Mockaitis interviewed Stacey Boyle on six steps to be more strategic.
-Her first recommendation is to make sure you lead by articulating program achievements rather than focusing on how you got there.
+Her first recommendation is to ensure you lead by articulating program achievements rather than focusing on how you got there.
 Of course, you should have that information in your back pocket if requested, but the point is that executives want you to lead the discussion with what you’ve accomplished.
 Next, you want to focus on articulating the big picture and avoid getting into the fine details.
-Along with that, you want to connect your work to the overall organizational goals.
+You also want to connect your work to the overall organizational goals.
 By bringing these elements together, you share business continuity’s value and why it helps the organization.

 The importance of stakeholders to success

-Meeting with stakeholders on an ongoing basis, both one-to-one and regular meetings, provides governance and process alignment.
+Meeting with stakeholders on an ongoing basis, both one-to-one and regular meetings, provide governance and process alignment.
 Take into account both constructive criticism and positive assessments.
-Both types of feedback are helpful to assess a program’s health.
+Both types of feedback help assess a program’s health.
 As a program owner, you need to remain open to both.
 Remember that the end goal of strategic execution is to ensure both resilience and business performance.